-Terra is a blend of 40% Baby Alpaca, 40% Merino + 20% Silk.
-Terra, more than any other Fibre Company yarn, has a very rustic look due to the slubs of the raw silk, but a soft hand which makes it not only a pleasure to look at, but also to knit and wear.
-Terra is a worsted weight yarn -- the label has a recommended gauge of 18-20 sts/4″ and 98 yards per 50 gram skein and we have even knit it happily at 16 sts/4 inches.
+Terra is a blend of 40% Baby Alpaca, 40% Merino, and 20% Silk.
+Terra, more than any other Fibre Co. yarn, has a very rustic look due to the slubs of the raw silk, but a soft hand which makes it not only a pleasure to look at, but also to knit and wear.
+Terra is a worsted weight yarn — the label has a recommended gauge of 18-20 sts/4″ and 98 yards per 50 gram skein and we have even knit it happily at 16 sts/4 inches.
 The fiber content (mostly alpaca and merino) and yarn properties (a single ply of medium twist) of Terra produces a lofty and medium-weight skein.

-Like all of the Fibre Company Yarns, Terra has a pretty hefty alpaca content, which, as we have said before, adds a ton of softness, drape and warmth.
+Like all of the Fibre Co. yarns, Terra has a pretty hefty alpaca content, which, as we have said before, adds a ton of softness, drape and warmth.
 The merino, in this case, adds warmth and softness as well, but also has a good amount of bounce to it, so depending on the application, the final fabric can have a lot of good structure.
 The silk, while pretty common, plays a different role in Terra than it does the others.

-From our past experience working in yarn stores, we know how to match yarn + pattern for the best possible final result.
+From our past experience working in yarn stores, we know how to match yarn and pattern for the best possible final result.
 Some yarns are great sweater yarns, some are at their best when in baby knits, some work well as a warm outer layers but aren’t meant to be worn next to the skin.
 Terra is one of those yarns that works just as well for accessories as it does garments as is soft enough for next-to-skin wear, has great drape + bounce (even we didn’t know that was possible at first!) and is warm without being too heavy.

-Another pattern that really uses Terra to its best advantage is the Hiker’s Waistcoat, a classic Fibre Company pattern we have re-knit, edited and reformatted as a free pattern.
+Another pattern that really uses Terra to its best advantage is the Hiker’s Waistcoat, a classic Fibre Co. pattern we have re-knit, edited and reformatted as a free pattern.
 The Hiker’s Waistcoat is a twist on the popular fleece vest, most commonly used as a light and effective layer when outdoors in the changing seasons.
 In our version, seed stitch on the sides and interesting shaping are used for a flattering, streamlined and structured vest that looks as good on the trail as it does while walking in the city.
 The lightweight fabric adds warmth without added bulk and the texture of the Terra in the Stockinette Stitch creates a beautiful organic effect.